IvetteSaldanaHernandez/GameGenie/README.md

 # 🎮 Game Genie
 ## COP3530 Final Project
 ### Ivette Saldana Hernandez, Emilia Delaune, Tiffany Chen
-This project filters and sorts video games using both a Hash Map and a Heap data structure
+This project filters and sorts video games using both a Hash Map and a Heap data structure.

-It measures and compares the performance of each, then displays the results in a webpage
+It measures and compares the performance of each, then displays the results in a webpage.

 ## How to Run (in VS Code)
 You need the Live Server Extension: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer